 Rep. Scalise’s Anti-Carbon Tax Resolutions

-In the past three Congressional sessions, Rep. Steve Scalise (R-LA-01), introduced an anti-carbon tax resolution in the House:
+In the past four Congressional sessions, Rep. Steve Scalise (R-LA-01), introduced an anti-carbon tax resolution in the House:

 - In the 113th Congress it was H. Con.
 Res.
 24, it had 155 cosponsors, and it passed in August 2013 as an amendment to another bill.